bmeviauac01/datadriven/docs/seminar/ef/index.md

 ## Exercise 4: Using stored procedures

-Stored procedures can be mapped into the EDM model either as a method on the DbContext or an operation of an entity.
+Stored procedures can be mapped into the EDM model either as a method on the DbContext or an entity's operation.

 !!! note "Procedure mapping in the EDM"
-    The mapping properties of the stored procedure (e.g. the return value) usually has to be manually altered using the _Entity Data Model Browser_: find the _Function Import_ and open its properties.
+    The mapping properties of the stored procedure (e.g., the return value) usually has to be manually altered using the _Entity Data Model Browser_: find the _Function Import_ and open its properties.

     ![Mapping properties of a stored procedure](images/vs-storedproc-mapping.png)